The blue container ship HMM Algeciras on the Elbe in Hamburg seen from the water with a tugboat in the foreground and harbour cranes in the background

 Three fields of action:

-1. Maintenance: Maintenance of waterways, dredging and removal of sediments.
+1. Maintenance: Maintenance of waterways, dredging and relocation of sediments.

 2. Remediation: Improvement of sediment quality and removal of contaminated old sediments.

-3. Current engineering: Measures such as shallow water areas to reduce sediment formation.
+3. River engineering: Measures such as shallow water areas to reduce sediment formation.

-The Hamburg Port Authority (HPA) with almost 2,000 employees is responsible for the maintenance and development of the port infrastructure - and therefore also for safe shipping traffic in the Port of Hamburg.
+The Hamburg Port Authority (HPA) with over 2,100 employees is responsible for the maintenance and development of the port infrastructure - and therefore also for safe shipping traffic in the Port of Hamburg.

 Above water